 A week near the end of the Camino Santiago

-On Monday Sept 23, We left a town named VillaFranca del Bierzo.
+On Monday, Sept 23, We left a town named Villafranca del Bierzo to continue our Camino.
 We had gained a 3rd to our group.
-A nice Aussie friend who will hopefully be with us till the end of the trip (names hidden to protect the innocents)
+A nice Aussie friend who will hopefully be with us until the end of the trip (names are hidden to protect the innocents)

 We had a very tough climb up a hill and for me, a very hard down the hill.
 Over 300 meters both ways.
-Once down we could not find a rest place for food since here a lot of places are closed on Mondays.
-We ended up at a supermarket ( we would call it a corner store) and I bought and ate a package of sliced meat and a bag of bread sticks.
+Once down we could not find a resting place for food since here a lot of places are closed on Mondays.
+We ended up at a supermarket ( we would call it a corner store) and I bought and ate a package of sliced meat and a bag of breadsticks.

-We walked a few hours more and we ended up at our Alburgue for the night in a place called Vaga de Valcarce (17 km).
-This was one of the best with only 10 bunks and a nice restaurants built in.
+We walked a few hours more and we ended up at our Albergue for the night in a place called Vaga de Valcarce (17 km).
+This was one of the best with only 10 bunks and a nice restaurant built in.

-Of course I was the last to bed and was talking to the owner / barman who gave me me a free shot after a funny Spanish exchange.
+Of course, I was the last to bed and was talking to the owner/barman who gave me a free shot after a funny Spanish exchange.
 But I did really try.

 Tuesday we left and headed to O’Cebreiro (12 km) with another Aussie in tow.
 This was another tough day of 700 meters up.
-The Alburgue had bed that were very close together and we decided on a hotel.
-Our new Aussie decide to carry on past.
+The Albergue had a bed that was very close together and we decided on a hotel.
+Our new Aussie decides to carry on past.
 The room here wand kinda shady and the town very touristy.
 Didn’t really enjoy my time here.

-In Triacastela we booked into a purpose built Alburgue in twin stone buildings.
+In Triacastela we booked into a purpose-built Albergue in twin stone buildings.
 4 bunks to a room but we ended up split between the two buildings.
 Michelle and I shared with a very touchy Spanish couple who shares a bunk most of the day AND night.
 Kinda uncomfortable.